aws/aws-cdk-rfcs/text/0001-cdk-update.md

 Done!
 ```

-In addition to running in a one shot mode, the `cdk update` command also has a
+In addition to running in a one shot mode, the `cdk deploy --accelerated`
-`--watch` command line option that enable it to monitor the assets on disk and
+command also has a `--watch` command line option that enable it to monitor the
-perform an update when they change.
+assets on disk and perform an update when they change.

 ```
-$ cdk update --watch ApplicationStack DataStack Checking stack ApplicationStack for possible asset update
+$ cdk deploy --accelerated --watch ApplicationStack DataStack Checking stack ApplicationStack for possible accelerated update
  * LambdaFunction[Appfunction]: No Changes
 ApplicationStack can *not* be updated
-Checking stack DataStack for possible asset update
+Checking stack DataStack for possible accelerated update
  * LambdaFunction[StreamFunction]: No Changes

 Watching stack inputs for changes: